 I am sure you will be able to find fancy video reviews of the same kit explaining virtually the same detail that you find on the manufacturers specifications.
 Mine will be a bit more simpler than that, basically what’s good and whats not.

 When wild camping I am sure I’m not the only one who uses a phone for a camera or as a GPS or a link to civilisation.
 I’ve even seen wild campers using them to watch movies!

-I wanted something, which was rugged, but which would be OK for everyday use, the main thing for me was the battery quality.
-I did not want to be having to charge it continuously.
-It also needed to be waterproof have a camera and be OK in cold weather.
+I wanted something, which was rugged, but which would be ok for everyday use, the main thing for me was the battery quality.
+I did not want to be having to charge it continuously, twice a day.
+It also needed to be waterproof, have a camera and be ok in cold weather.
 My IPhone used to pack up on me if I went anywhere outdoors in winter.
 So I hit Google to see what came up.

 Enter the Land Rover Explore.

 I had never heard of it but after a little research and checking out the spec it began to interest me.
 Battery life, a couple of days, it also came with the Adventure Pack which included a magnetic powerpack that would give the phone an extra charge if needed.

 The powerpack also has a built in ceramic GPS so its accuracy is absolutely spot on.